Diecast (band): History

 Diecast inked a new record deal with recognized independent metal label, Century Media Records in 2004 and went into the studio again with producer Paul Trust.
 The band then released their third full-length album Tearing Down Your Blue Skies on October 19, 2004.
 An excerpt of the track "Rise and Oppose" was licensed by Volkswagen Automotive and used in an advertisement for the Volkswagen Jetta.
 The album was re-released by Century Media in 2006 with a foreword written by Colin Schleifer, and three bonus tracks including a cover of Raining Blood by Slayer.
 The three tracks were produced by Zeuss (Shadows Fall, Hatebreed), and were added to the re-release along with extras.

 Founding member and drummer Jason Costa departed the band during their early 2006 tour.
 Dennis Pavia formerly of Tantrumn volunteered to fill in and then eventually became a full-time member.

 On May 16, 2006, vocalist Paul Stoddard announced that in addition to Jason Costa no longer being part of the band, bassist Jeremy Wooden, the only original remaining member, had decided to depart as well.
 Brad Horion was named as his replacement.

 The band's fourth full-length album Internal Revolution was released on September 19, 2006, and features the single "Fade Away."
 It was again recorded in Miami and produced by Trust.
 A companion video was directed by David Brodsky.
 The album shifted 1,246 copies in its first week according to Nielsen SoundScan.

 They released a new song on their MySpace page entitled "Disconnect" as well as a second song, "Sanctified" on a sponsor's MySpace page.
 In November 2008 the band released a press statement announcing they had parted ways with label Century Media.
 In addition the band shopped a 4 song demo to other labels with hopes to release a new album which never materialized.
 In addition to shopping new labels in late 2008, bassist Eddie Barton joined the band as a full-time replacement for Brad Horion.

 In August 2012, the band began recording its fifth studio album.
 In December 2013, it was announced that recording of the album was on hold due to financial issues.
 In February 2014, it was announced that recording of the album would continue, and that it would be released in the spring or summer.
 In April 2014, it was announced that the album release was pushed back to 2015.
 In January 2016, the band stated they would continue recording the album at Conclave Studios in New York.
 In March 2021, the band revealed they were in contact for the first time since 2017 and alluded to be still working on their long-awaited album.
 Guitarist Tyler Stroetzel was absent from the announcement, implying he is no longer in the band.

 On October 24, 2022, vocalist Paul Stoddard died.
+His cause of death was revealed as pulmonary hypertension.